Nosto/spartann/README.md

 # Spartann

 Hyper performant kNN using Annoy for Apache Spark.
+For some backgrorund reading, I recommend this good-read by Mridang Agarwalla https://medium.com/@mridang.agarwalla/f4757b2b10eb

 ## Installation